Undertake an Investigative Project in the Land-based Sector

 Common errors to avoid in your coursework

-• Misconception: More fertiliser always leads to higher yields.
+- Misconception: More fertiliser always leads to higher crop yields.
 Correction: Over-fertilisation can cause nutrient runoff, soil acidification, and reduced crop quality.
-Soil testing and precision application are essential.
+The law of diminishing returns applies; optimal yields depend on soil testing and applying the right amount at the right time.

 Frequently Asked Questions